 Also, what’s considered a normal range may be different depending on which lab your doctor uses.

 If your levels are very high -- up to 1,000 times the upper limit of what’s considered normal -- this could be a sign that you have prolactinoma.
-This tumor is not cancer, and it can be treated with medicine.
+This tumor is not cancer, and it is usually treated with medicine.
 In this case, your doctor may want you to get an MRI.

 You’ll lie inside a magnetic tube as the MRI device uses radio waves to put together a detailed image of your brain.
 It will show whether there’s a mass near your pituitary gland and, if so, how big it is.

 If your prolactin levels are below the normal range, this could mean your pituitary gland isn’t working at full steam.
 That’s known as hypopituitarism.
 Lower levels of prolactin usually do not need medical treatment.

 Certain drugs can cause low levels of prolactin.
 They include: